SS Inkosi (1937): History

 Convoy ON 225 departed Liverpool on 22 February 1944, bound for New York.
-During the voyage, the merchant ship Joel Poinserett broke in two.
+During the voyage, the merchant ship Joel R. Poinsett broke in two.
 Empire Chivalry stood by the wreck.
 Due to the break-up of the convoy in bad weather, Empire Chivalry and the group of stragglers she was in, escorted by actually arrived at New York on 8 March, ahead of the main convoy.

 In 1946, Empire Chivalry was sold to T & J Harrison Ltd and was renamed Planter.
 Her port of registry was changed to Liverpool.
 She served until 1958 when she was scrapped at Ghent, Belgium.